DETAILED ACTION

 Regarding Claim 11, modified Busbee teaches all the claimed limitations as discussed above in Claim 10.

-Modified Busbee at least suggests wherein the different longitudinal orientation of the wales is, as compared to the unitary elongated members, more aligned in the superior-inferior orientation of the upper-torso support garment (see rejection of Claim 10 wherein modified Busbee is capable of such an orientation).
+Modified Busbee at least suggests wherein the different longitudinal orientation of the wales is, as compared to the unitary elongated members, more aligned in a superior-inferior orientation of the upper-torso support garment (see rejection of Claim 10 wherein modified Busbee is capable of such an orientation).

 Especially absent a showing of criticality with respect to which layer is more aligned ([0236] of application), it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Busbee to be of the orientation as recited based on where the porosity is desired, especially as there are a finite number of solutions without unexpected results.